 The Working with Children (WWC) Check creates a mandatory minimum checking standard across Victoria.
 The WWC Check helps to keep children safe by preventing those who pose a risk to the safety of children from working with them, in either paid or volunteer work.

-If you work or volunteer with children you may need to apply for a WWC Check.
-Employers, volunteer organisations and agencies must ensure that any of their staff or volunteers who need a WWC Check have applied.
+If you work or volunteer with children you will need a WWC Check.
+Employers, volunteer organisations and agencies must ensure that all their staff have a WWC Check.

 For further details visit https://online.justice.vic.gov.au/wwccu or call the information line 1300 652 879 during business hours (8.30 a.m. - 5.00 p.m., Monday to Friday)